braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/best_practices.md

 ### Content Cards as Custom Objects

 Much like a rocketship adding a booster, your own custom objects can be extended to function as Content Cards in a way that does not depend on the Braze SDK.
-This can be done by conforming to the ContentCardable protocol and implementing the initalizer (as seen below) and through the use of the ContentCardable data struct, allows you to access the ABKContentCard data.
+This can be done by conforming to the ContentCardable protocol and implementing the initializer (as seen below) and through the use of the ContentCardable data struct, allows you to access the ABKContentCard data.

 Included in this initializer is a ContentCardClassType enum parameter, this enum is used to decide which object to initialize.
-Through the use of key-value pairs within the Braze dashboard, you are then able to pass Braze a `class_type` object and value that pulls and displays the appropriate content card.
+Through the use of key-value pairs within the Braze dashboard, you are then able to pass Braze a `class_type` key that pulls and displays the appropriate content card.

+Once you have a solid understanding of the code considerations, check out the [three use cases]({{site.baseurl}}/docs/developer_guide/platform_integration_guides/ios/content_cards/best_practices/#sample-use-cases) below to get started implementing your custom objects.

-{% include video.html id="wSo1I9nLqKU" align="center" %}
+{% include video.html id="55KTZqYAl7Y" align="center" %}

 {% tabs local %}
 {% tab Swift %}